Skip to contents

 CLC_SEX

-An integer indicating the respondent's sex (1 for male, 2 for female).
+integer An integer indicating the respondent's sex (1 for male, 2 for female).

 ALC_11

-An integer indicating whether the respondent drank alcohol in the past year (1 for "Yes", 2 for "No").
+integer An integer indicating whether the respondent drank alcohol in the past year (1 for "Yes", 2 for "No").

 ALCDWKY

-An integer representing the number of standard drinks consumed by the respondent in a week.
+integer An integer representing the number of standard drinks consumed by the respondent in a week.

 Value

-An integer representing the low drink score, with:
+integer The low drink score, with:

 • 1 for "Low risk" (0 points),